sigreen-nokia/gazoo/README.md

 exit
 ```

-## Configuring an Ubuntu 20.04 host to speak when defender events arrrive into gazoo
+## Configuring Ubuntu 20.04 host to speak when defender events arrrive into gazoo

 * In the Ubuntu terminal, copy paste the following
 ```